Tasnim Jara: Recognition and awards

 In 2021, Jara was featured in a photo mosaic "The Luminaries" created by UK based photography and design studio The People's Picture unveiled at the G7 Global Vaccine Confidence Summit.

 Bangladeshi media outlet, The Business Standard, have named her as a "changemaker" in 2021, citing her use of digital platforms to address medical misinformation during the COVID-19 pandemic.

 Personal life

 Tasnim Jara is married to Khaled Saifullah, a Bangladeshi tech entrepreneur and human rights activist.
-Saifullah studied human rights law at the University of Oxford and also holds a leadership role in the National Citizen Party alongside Jara.
+Saifullah studied human rights law at the University of Oxford and also held a leadership role in the National Citizen Party alongside Jara.